th3linja/python_youtubemp3/README.md

 Make sure `ffmpeg` is in the same directory as your working folder.
 Change the file path in `Youtube-mp3.py` (refer to **Getting Started**).
 Make sure that `ffmpeg` and `Youtube-mp3.py` is in the same working directory.
+Make sure `ffmpeg` is added in PATH under Environment Variables.

 ## Built With
   * Python